sciZer0/7/v/README.md

 * then 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.

 100 or 150, discussable.

-This is the true decentralization which is sufficient.

 The approach allows truly-decentralized and truly-democratic blockchains to be extremely efficient and simultaneously sustainable.